cisco/cisco-network-puppet-module/README.md

 AS confederation parameters.
 Valid values are String, keyword 'default'.
 On IOS XR, this property is only supported in the global BGP context.

 ##### `disable_policy_batching`
 Enable/Disable the batching evaluation of prefix advertisements to all peers.
 Valid values are 'true', 'false', and 'default'.
+This property is not supported on IOS XR.

 ##### `disable_policy_batching_ipv4`
 Enable/Disable the batching evaluation of prefix advertisements to all peers with prefix list.
 Valid values are String, keyword 'default'.
+This property is not supported on IOS XR.

 ##### `disable_policy_batching_ipv6`
 Enable/Disable the batching evaluation of prefix advertisements to all peers with prefix list.
 Valid values are String, keyword 'default'.
+This property is not supported on IOS XR.

 ##### `enforce_first_as`
 Enable/Disable enforces the neighbor autonomous system to be the first AS number listed in the AS path attribute for eBGP.
 Valid values are 'true', 'false', and 'default'.

 ##### `event_history_cli`
 Enable/Disable cli event history buffer.
 Valid values are 'true', 'false', 'size_small', 'size_medium', 'size_large', 'size_disable' and 'default'.
+This property is not supported on IOS XR.

 ##### `event_history_detail`
 Enable/Disable detail event history buffer.
 Valid values are 'true', 'false', 'size_small', 'size_medium', 'size_large', 'size_disable' and 'default'.
+This property is not supported on IOS XR.

 ##### `event_history_events`
 Enable/Disable event history buffer.
 Valid values are 'true', 'false', 'size_small', 'size_medium', 'size_large', 'size_disable' and 'default'.
+This property is not supported on IOS XR.

 ##### `event_history_periodic`
 Enable/Disable periodic event history buffer.
 Valid values are 'true', 'false', 'size_small', 'size_medium', 'size_large', 'size_disable' and 'default'.
+This property is not supported on IOS XR.

 ##### `fast_external_fallover`
 Enable/Disable immediately reset the session if the link to a directly connected BGP peer goes down.
 Valid values are 'true', 'false', and 'default'.

 ##### `flush_routes`
 Enable/Disable flush routes in RIB upon controlled restart.
 Valid values are 'true', 'false', and 'default'.
+This property is not supported on IOS XR.

 ##### `isolate`
 Enable/Disable isolate this router from BGP perspective.
 Valid values are 'true', 'false', and 'default'.
+This property is not supported on IOS XR.

 ##### `maxas_limit`
 Specify Maximum number of AS numbers allowed in the AS-path attribute.
 Valid values are integers between 1 and 512, or keyword 'default' to disable this property.
 This property is not supported on IOS XR.

 ##### `neighbor_down_fib_accelerate`
 Enable/Disable handle BGP neighbor down event, due to various reasons.
 Valid values are 'true', 'false', and 'default'.
+This property is not supported on IOS XR.

 ##### `shutdown`
 Administratively shutdown the BGP protocol.
 Valid values are 'true', 'false', and 'default'.
 This property is not supported on IOS XR.